For any business that works with the U.S. federal government, product and service accessibility is no longer a recommendation, it’s a requirement.

 VPAT templates, just like software, get version upgrades.
 It’s important to know what the most updated VPAT version is and for you to use it.
 You can get the latest version, which happens to be VPAT Version 2.3, from the Information Technology Industry (ITI) Council website.

-Don’t be shy about adding as much detail as possible about your product features, how they support the standard, what issues you’re addressing, your product roadmap, and more.
 If your product is not fully accessible, your product roadmap should show the timeline of how long it will be to make any necessary changes to make your product compliant.

 If you’d like to get even more information about how to effectively evaluate product accessibility for your own business, or if you’re just eager to learn more about the wide array of different benefits that a VPAT can bring to the table, watch our 30-minute on-demand webinar on VPATs today.

 We can help you meet WCAG standards and maintain ADA and AODA compliance:

 - Connect with us today to learn more about our comprehensive approach to digital accessibility, including our automated and manual auditing capabilities and extensive range of managed services.

 - Visit our resources section to download free white papers and webinars, and find our newest blogs on industry trends.

 - Connect with us to continue the conversation on Linkedin, Twitter, or Facebook.